aneisch/magnetometer-vehicle-sensor/README.md

 **Relay**: D8 (you can modify the pin # on V2, or physically cut D1 pin and add bodge wire)
 **Voltage Divider**: GND (if not shared ground), A0

+Voltage divider and reed switch terminals were connected to a shared proto board

 Don't forget to connect the external wifi antenna if needed!

 ![Stack from the front](images/front.jpg)